Rectangle 19 1

 If you apply outside the UK in 2022, the fee (cost) will be £1,538.
 If you apply inside the UK, the fee will be £1,048.

-The figure here represents the fee that you will have to pay to the Home Office in order for it to process your application only.
+The figure here represents the fee that you will have to pay to the Home Office for it to process your application only.

 It is important to be aware, however, that making these applications involves numerous other costs.
-It’s not cheap so it is vital that you are successful with your first application.
-We recommend that you seek expert legal help with your Proposed Civil Partner Visa application as the rules are complicated and the costs of refusal are significant.
+It’s not cheap, so you must be successful with your first application.
+We recommend that you seek expert legal help with your Proposed Civil Partner Visa application, as the rules are complicated and the costs of refusal are high.

 In the following table, a few of the typical costs associated with this application type are listed.